kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 In gdb I run disas test to check how test is compiled in to asembler:
-A comparison on compiler explorer: https://godbolt.org/z/Tden7oKq7 In compiler explorer we can compare the output assembler from diferent gcc versions and their respective options.
+A comparison on compiler explorer: https://godbolt.org/z/Tden7oKq7

+In compiler explorer we can compare the output assembler from diferent gcc versions and their respective options.
-Dump of assembler code for function test compiled with used-arg:
+Dump of assembler code for function test compiled with used-gpr:
 ```
    0x0000000000401106 <+0>:	push   %rbp
    0x0000000000401107 <+1>:	mov    %rsp,%rbp